Education in Israel: Arab sector

 In 2011, the Council for Higher Education introduced a 5-Year Plan to increase accessibility to higher education among Arab, Druze and Circassian students.
 The first plan ran through 2015/16, and was subsequently extended through 2021/22.
 The plan is being implemented in 30 institutions of higher education that receive their budgets from the CHE's Planning and Budgeting Committee, and where the student body includes Arab, Druze, and Circassian students.
 The program relates holistically to the many stages involved in succeeding in higher education: from providing information and guidance in grades 11 and 12, to offering pre-academic preparatory courses, to financial support while studying, to assistance in transitioning to the labor market.
 There are scholarships for excellence in postgraduate studies and academic staff.
-Beyond assistance to the individual students, a special effort is made to address the overall organizational culture of the institutions in terms of the degree to which they are culturally inclusive.Dalia Ben Rabi and Ayala Hendin.
-National Plan for Expanding Access of Arab, Druze and Circassian Students to Higher Education in Israel: Interim Report on the Support of Students as of the End of the 2015-16 School Year.
-Jerusalem: Myers-JDC-Brookdale Institute (2016).
+Beyond assistance to the individual students, a special effort is made to address the overall organizational culture of the institutions in terms of the degree to which they are culturally inclusive.

+Beyond governmental 5-Year Plans, nonprofit partnerships have played a growing role in closing educational gaps.
+Through its Ruad ("Pioneers") program, Aluma - Youth for Change provides academic guidance, mentoring, and scholarships for Arab, Druze, and Circassian students across 20 higher education institutions.

 Gender statistics

-The dropout rate in grades 8–12 is higher for males than females.
+The dropout rates in grades 8–12 is higher for males than females.
 In 2011, the dropout rate declined, but was still higher among males, with 4.5% of male and 1.7% of female students dropping out of school.
 In addition, the passing rate of high school matriculation exams stood at 62% for females and 51% for males.
 The rate of women studying in universities and colleges is also higher; in 2011–2012, 56.7% of students at academic institutions were female.
 In 2012, women were also 59.3% of candidates for Master's degree programs and 52.4% for doctorate programs.

 However, 81% of Israeli professors are men.
 In addition, fields such as engineering, electricity, physics, mathematics, computer science, and natural sciences are overwhelmingly male-dominated, though there are a large number of women in certain fields of engineering, such as biomedical, industrial, and environmental engineering.
 Women tend to study more in human and social sciences, such as education and occupational therapy.